makahype/superbot/README.md

 # process organization

-By organizing your code into these 4 groups you get some extra features from your code:
+By using this library to organize your code in synchronous paths you get added features from your code:

 a) By using the sender functions and the defered function you can ensure the call sequence